Gildan Donates Apparel Worth $200,000 To Fireaid Concert Benefitting LA Wildfire Victims

 Scheduled for January 30, FireAid features two star-studded lineups held at Intuit Dome and Kia Forum in Los Angeles.
 FireAid will also be broadcast and streamed across multiple platforms, as well as in select AMC Movie Theaters.

-For more information on how to purchase tickets and donate to recovery efforts, visit fireaidla.org .
+For more information on how to purchase tickets and donate to recovery efforts, visit fireaidla .

 To learn more about Gildan's commitment to its communities, please visit the Company's website .